jlgrons/AUMCF-Replication/README.md

 # AUMCF-Simulation

-Code to replicate the simulation studies in [Nonparametric estimation of the total treatment effect with multiple outcomes in the presence of terminal events](https://arxiv.org/abs/2412.09304).
+This repository contains the code and results for the paper *"Nonparametric estimation of the total treatment effect with multiple outcomes in the presence of terminal events"* by Jessica Gronsbell, Zachary R. McCaw, Isabelle-Emmanuella Nogues, Xiangshan Kong, Tianxi Cai, Lu Tian, LJ Wei.
+You can find the preprint [here](https://arxiv.org/abs/2411.19908](https://arxiv.org/abs/2412.09304).

 ## Repository Structure